If you’re debating the pros and cons of further study, the next couple of weeks are a great time to explore your options.

 - If you need funding for either a PhD or a Masters it’s important that you explore your options early.
 There will be information at the study events about funding and sites such as FindAMasters , Find A PhD, Postgraduate Studentships and Prospects are all really useful resources as is The University website for information about studying here.

 - Applying for courses.
 There is no UCAS application system for postgraduate study and so make sure you talk to the different institutions you are interested in and find out about their application processes– especially if they have a deadline for the course you are interested in.

-You can find out more about both events and register online:
+Find out more about all events and register online: